SwarO-op/Visiting-Card/README.md

 PS: Image must be selected

-Note: Applicayion can be Updated with the "Improvement on for font style and size changes with colors and placement".
+Note: Application can be Updated with the "Improvement on font style and size changes with colors and placement".